Shame Acronym: A Simple Way to Understand What Shame Really Feels Like

 • Anger and defensiveness.
 Shame frequently hides behind rage.
 When the nervous system already believes it’s fundamentally not okay, criticism doesn’t just sting.
 It confirms the worst thing you believe about yourself.

 • Isolation and disconnection.
 Because if people really knew you, really saw all of it, they would leave.
 So a part of you pulls back first.
+Shame can also contribute to social anxiety and hyper-independence as a trauma response, making it difficult to connect with others and increasing the fear of rejection or exclusion in social situations.

 • Numbing and avoidance.
 Food, alcohol, scrolling, staying busy to the point of exhaustion.
 Anything that keeps you from feeling the thing that feels too big to survive.
+Imagine what it would feel like to face the underlying shame instead of avoiding it—visualizing this can help you gain insight and a sense of control.

 Why the Connection Between Shame and Trauma Matters

-If you've experienced complex trauma, childhood trauma, or grew up with caregivers who were emotionally immature, inconsistent, or harmful, shame is likely not just something you feel sometimes.
+If you’ve experienced complex trauma, childhood trauma, or grew up with caregivers who were emotionally immature, inconsistent, or harmful, shame is likely not just something you feel sometimes.
 It became a lens.
 A filter through which every experience of yourself gets processed.
+Shame often arises as a survival response, particularly in the context of trauma, where individuals may internalize the belief that their trauma was their fault, leading to chronic feelings of shame.

 Pete Walker writes about shame as a core wound in complex PTSD.